-- num\classes# (Optional[int]) integer with number of classes.
-Not nessesary to provide for binary problems. - pos\label (Optional[int]) integer determining the positive class.
+- num\classes (Optional[int]) integer with number of classes.
+Not nessesary to provide for binary problems. - pos\label f (Optional[int]) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
-For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - average (Optional[str]) defines the reduction that is applied in the case of multiclass and multilabel input.
+For multiclass problems this argument should not be set as we iteratively change it in the range [0,num\classes-1] - average \( \text{(Optional[str])} \text{defines the reduction that is applied in the case of multiclass and multilabel input.
 Should be one of the following: - 'macro' [default]: Calculate the metric for each class separately, and average the metrics across classes (with equal weights for each class). - 'micro': Calculate the metric globally, across all samples and classes.
-Cannot be used with multiclass input. - 'weighted': Calculate the metric for each class separately, and average the metrics across classes, weighting each class by its support. - 'none' or None: Calculate the metric for each class separately, and return the metric for every class. - compute\on\step# (bool) Forward only calls update() and return None if this is set to False. default: True - dist\sync\on\step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+Cannot be used with multiclass input. - 'weighted': Calculate the metric for each class separately, and average the metrics across classes, weighting each class by its support.

+- 'none' or None: Calculate the metric for each class separately, and return the metric for every class. - compute\on\step {\mathbb{m}} (bool) Forward only calls update() and return None if this is set to False. - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group # (Optional[Any]) Specify the process group on which synchronization is called.

 '''

 from torchmetrics import AveragePrecision

-pred = torch.tensor([0, 1, 2, 3])
+pred = torch.tensor([0, 0.1, 0.8, 0.4])

 target = torch.tensor([0, 1, 1, 1])

 average_precision = AveragePrecision(pos_label=1)

 average_precision(pred, target)

 tensor(1.)

 '''